 However, because peer reviewers represent a minority, this means that at times prejudices and biases will align, a more inclusive world might mean that they diverge, prompting more differences in opinions about what should happen to manuscripts.
 Given that it is already quite difficult to find enough reviewers, simply asking more reviewers won’t fix this.
 Instead, we need ways in which editors can more easily come to decisions on manuscripts taking into consideration the potential faults.
 This really entails journals being more transparent about what flaws in manuscripts will be considered fatal.
 For journals where methodological competency is all that’s required (see here for commiment to publish), this is simple, but for many more journals (particularly those that are important for Early Career Researchers because advancement in their careers will depend on publishing there), these will be more ill defined, editor-centric choices that are more about fashion in Biological Sciences, than good science per se.
 Removing the systematic biases is important, and something that is well worth fixing.

 Hence, fixing peer review comes back to fixing problems associated with the publishing culture (and all that that entails), rather than any a simple fix-all for the myriad of existing publishing options.
 Preprints combined with Overlay journals offer one solution that keeps reviews with the original submission.
 This stops that practice of authors resubmitting their manuscripts over and over to countless journals until a pair of reviewers fail to spot a fundamental flaw.
-Keeping these manuscripts with their reviews on BiorXiv represents one solution, together with another problem that good articles with biased reviews still need to overcome.
+Keeping these manuscripts with their reviews on biorXiv (or any other preprint server) represents one solution, together with another problem that good articles with biased reviews still need to overcome.
 I feel that this is more likely to come right when authors resubmit to another Overlay journal with a valid rebuttal.